jschwinger233/grpcdump/README.md

 Jan 15 22:51:20.720648	127.0.0.1:2379->127.0.0.1:48576	packetno:638	streamid:1	data:(unknown)
 ```

-The data frame fails to be parsed because the watch request has been sent ahead of grpcdump's sniffing, and the missing request header makes it impossible to parse the data.
+The data frame fails to parse because the watch request has been sent ahead of grpcdump's sniffing, and the missing request header makes it impossible to parse the data.

-Unless we can guess!
+Unless we guess!

 `grpcdump --guest-path/-m` is designed just for this scenario: